Constant payoff in zero-sum stochastic games: Model and main results

-\end{thm} Our result solves the conjecture raised by Sorin, Venel and Vigeral \cite{SVV10}.
-Note that the constant payoff property is established for any optimal strategy profile, that is, not necessarily stationary, nor of Puiseux type.
-An extension to asymptotically optimal strategies is described in Section \ref{asym_opt}.
+\end{thm} This result solves the conjecture raised by Sorin, Venel and Vigeral \cite{SVV10} in a \emph{strong sense}.
+That is, where \cite{SVV10} conjectured the existence of a strategy profile $(\si^1,\si^2)$ so that \eqref{strong} holds, we prove that the constant payoff property holds for \emph{every} optimal strategy profile.